Given the unique climate and environment that most reindeer live in, you may be wondering: what do reindeer eat?

 Reindeer eat a diet that consists of many things, including moss, fungi, tree leaves, and fresh grass shoots when they are in season.

 While Santa may be responsible for feeding his reindeer a balanced diet, what might someone expect a wild reindeer to be eating?
 Let’s take a look at what this species prefers, and during various times of the year.

 Reindeer eat moss, fungi, tree leaves, herbs, ferns, and fresh grass shoots during the spring.

 They are herbivores, meaning they only consume plants or other vegetation, no matter the season and available food.

 These hooved herd animals are quite selective about what they eat in the wild, choosing to consume only the most nutritious part of whatever plant they’re munching on.
-While reindeer will take what they can get come winter, they can be quite picky during spring and summer months.
+While reindeer will take what they can get come winter, they can be quite picky during the spring and summer months.

 However, this isn’t to say that reindeer don’t also enjoy a treat from time to time.
 Just like Santa loves his milk and cookies, many children place apples, carrots, or other fruits on a plate as a snack for his reindeer.
-These herbivores love sweet treats as well, though it will need to be supplemented with leafy greens.
+These herbivores love sweet treats as well, though they will need to be supplemented with leafy greens.